mrdanielschwarz/abitwordsy.blog/markdown/book-reviews/wormwood.md

 tags: ["reviews"]

-title: "Book Review: Wormwood by Chad Lutzke and Tim Meyer”
+title: "Book Review: Wormwood by Chad Lutzke and Tim Meyer"

 blockquote: "Love is the scariest and most confusing of all, and he wonders how in the hell love can feel so lonely."